 Roku is great because it works as a device that allows you to install third-party apps as well as a huge array of in-house apps.
 For example, there’s not just one web browser you can use on Roku.

-However, if you’re not fussed about adding another device into the mix, you can actually stream directly from your Windows 10 PC/Laptop to your Roku device.
+However, if you’re not fussed about adding another device into the mix, you can actually stream/cast directly from your Windows 10 PC/Laptop or mobile phone to your Roku device.

 Poprism Web Browser